What We’ll Cover:

 TikTok’s answer to the AR lenses found on Snapchat and Instagram, brands can pay for custom face filters, AR effects, and 3D objects.

 One thing that’s immediately clear about TikTok is that its user base loves a hashtag challenge.
-They’re not always a paid strategy, and are often started by regular users.

 Among the best-known challenges is Jimmy Fallon’s #tumbleweedchallenge.